Mathématique: Chapter 1

 He just wanted to get rid of this woman.

 She made short work of taking his pulse and listening to his heart before making him sit up and doing the entire thing again.
 “Well my friend,” she said, “you’re orthostatic, meaning you’re raising your heart rate and dropping your pressure when you sit.
-I’m not going to have you stand because I don’t think that would end well.”
+I’m not gonna have you stand because I don’t think that would end well.”

 “Probably not,” Rush agreed.

-“So.
-You can stay here in the air conditioning and drink Gatorade for a few hours to rehydrate, or Dr. Jackson and I can take you in and I’ll do it the efficient way, with IV fluids.
+“You can stay here in the air conditioning and drink Gatorade for a few hours to rehydrate, or Dr. Jackson and I can take you in and I’ll do it the efficient way, with IV fluids.”

 “No thank you,” Rush said.
 “Gatorade will be fine.”

-He decided that he would lie back down.
+He decided he’d lie back down.

 “No, you can’t call her,” he said.